JordanEAbbottSoftwire/softwire-work-experience-oct-2024/README.md

 This section will all be covered by a presentation on the first day, so don't worry about this until we've spoken about Git/GitHub!
 It should be a useful reminder in future though!

 Git can be a bit confusing if you're using it for the first time.
-If you're unsure about any step, feel free to grab me and we can go over it.
+If you're unsure about any step, feel free to grab one of us and we can go over it.

 ### Initial Repository Setup